 Frequently Asked Questions

-A: The best tool will depend on what you are working with, the size of the tree, whether the branches are dead or alive.
+A: The best tool will depend on what you are working with, the size of the tree, and whether the branches are dead or alive.
 This way, you will be able to get the best, and our list has all the tools for you to consider.

 Q: What Do You Use To Cut Thick Branches?

 A: You will need a saw that will handle the type of tree branches you have.
-If they are thick, then an electric or chainsaw can do or are not too thick; any saw can work for you.
+If they are thick, an electric or chainsaw can do or are not too thick; any saw can work for you.